kmmalladi55/Python_projects/README.md

 All these projects completed while doing PG course in AIML.
 Used Python, various python data-science related libraries like numpy, panda,seaborn, NPL and many more.
 GUI Tool used: Jupytor notebook.
-Project Work Completed part of the PG course

 Course: Introduction to Natural Language Processing
 Objective: Identify sentiment from tweets to assess airline customer satisfaction.